 Balanced nutrition: Wholesome and nutritious ingredients like lean protein (chicken), fiber-rich vegetables, and heart-healthy fats (olive oil).
 It’s the Mediterranean way: balanced and healthy meals.

 Flavorful seasonings and herbs: Mediterranean cuisine is known for its bold and aromatic seasonings, such as garlic, olive oil, oregano, and basil.
 These seasonings infuse the chicken and vegetables with rich and complex flavors.

 Tasty leftovers: Mediterranean chicken and vegetable dishes often taste even better the next day as the flavors meld together, making them excellent leftovers for the next day(s) lunch or dinner.

 Crowd-pleaser: This dish tends to be a crowd-pleaser because it’s both flavorful and wholesome.
 It’s suitable for family dinners, entertaining guests, or meal prepping for the week.

 Like most Mediterranean recipes, you are going to use easy-to-find and low-cost ingredients.
 Well, I know nothing is cheap those days but it is always better to cook with seasonal ingredients not only for your health but for your wallet too.
 If you are already familiar with this amazing way of eating it is probable that you have these ingredients in hand.

-Boneless Chicken thighs: Boneless chicken thighs are known for their rich, juicy, and slightly darker meat compared to chicken breasts.
-This inherent flavor and moisture make chicken thighs really popular.
+Boneless chicken thighs: Boneless chicken thighs are known for their rich, juicy, and slightly darker meat compared to chicken breasts.
+This inherent flavor and moisture make chicken thighs quite popular.
 This moisture makes them handle longer cooking times without drying out.

 They can be prepared relatively quickly because their smaller size allows for faster cooking times.
 That’s why it is suitable for weeknight dinners and every time we need a meal in a hurry.